 - 2 cans (14.5 oz.) petite diced tomatoes with juice (we used fire roasted)

-- 1 large onion, chopped into 1/2 inch dice
+- 1 large onion, chopped into large chunks

-- 1 large green pepper chopped into 1/2 inch dice
+- 1 large green pepper chopped into large chunks

 - 2 small zucchini, ends trimmed and then cut into half lengthwise and sliced into thick slices

-- 1/2 lb. (or more) mushrooms, washed and cut in thick slices or half slices
+- 1/2 lb. mushrooms, washed and cut half

 - 3-4 T chopped fresh basil (I use a very high quality essential oil that is safe to consume, so a drop or two of basil works well when I don’t have fresh basil on hand)